 - Place a blanket over them and try to keep them warm.

 - Closely monitor their symptoms until help arrives.

 If you suspect that someone is suffering from alcohol poisoning, it is important to call 911 immediately.
 The amount of time it takes someone who has alcohol poisoning to get help can affect how likely they are to recover.
 Medical professionals can take a number of steps to treat people who have alcohol poisoning.
-Some of the steps taken by medical professionals in treating alcohol poisoning include inserting a tube into the person’s windpipe to assist them in breathing, and hooking them up to an IV to increase their blood sugar, water, and vitamin levels.
-In severe cases of alcohol poisoning, medical professionals will pump the stomach by flushing a fluid solution through a tube this is inserted into either the mouth or nose.
+Some of the steps taken by medical professionals in treating it include inserting a tube into the person’s windpipe to assist them in breathing, and hooking them up to an IV to increase their blood sugar, water, and vitamin levels.
+In severe cases, medical professionals will pump the stomach by flushing a fluid solution through a tube this is inserted into either the mouth or nose.
 Alcohol can be a dangerous substance when not used responsibly.
 It is important to take safety precautions when consuming alcohol and to know your limit.